jk-jeon/dragonbox/subproject/simple/README.md

 C++ template indirection, and offer less flexibility and performance for the sake of simpliciy.

-Primary sacrifices over the implementation in `include/dragonbox/dragonbox.h`:
+Simplifications over the implementation in `include/dragonbox/dragonbox.h` are made based primarily on the following assumptions:

-- No support for `sign` policies (always uses `return_sign`)
+- No need to support `sign` policies (always uses `return_sign`).
-- No support for `trailing_zeros` policies (always uses `remove`)
+- No need to support `trailing_zeros` policies (always uses `remove`).
-- No support for 128-bit compiler intrinsics (always uses portable implementation)
+- No need to support 128-bit compiler intrinsics (always uses portable implementation).
-- No support for fast digit-generation policy (always uses `compact`)
+- No need to support the `fast` digit-generation policy (always uses `compact`).
-- Assumes the existence of `if constexpr` (C++17)
+- `if constexpr` is available (C++17).
-- Assumes `float` and `double` types are available and use IEEE-754 32-bit and 64-bit representations, respectively
+- `float` and `double` use IEEE-754 32-bit and 64-bit representations,
+  respectively.
-- Generally assumes a modern standard compiler environment and C standard library
+- A modern compiler and standard library are available.

 Note the `cache`, `binary_to_decimal_rounding`, and `decimal_to_binary_rounding`
 policies are still supported.